dmbarbour/wikilon/docs/ABC_alternative.md

+# Can I find a better baseline code?

 A lot of Wikilon's goals could be accomplished with alternative languages to ABC, assuming the basics are preserved.

 What are the basics?